DiegoSCastro/github_contact/README.md

 ## Getting Started

-The code is adapted for Flutter 3.0.5 null security
+The code is adapted for Flutter 3.0.5 null safety

 ## Run App
 To run the app, you must have Flutter 2.0 or higher installed.